tryRebooting2023/tryRebooting2023.github.io/index.md

 Ask Us uses TestCafe to provide automated end-to-end testing.

-To run the end-to-end tests in development mode, you must first start up a BowFolios instance by invoking meteor npm run start in one console window.
+To run the end-to-end tests in development mode, you must first start up a Ask Us instance by invoking meteor npm run start in one console window.

 Then, in another console window, start up the end-to-end tests with: